Wedding Website Guide

 • Mobile-first design is essential as most guests RSVP from their smartphones.

 The days of franticly checking the mailbox for tiny response cards are rapidly fading.
 In the modern era of nuptials, the wedding website RSVP form has become the central nervous system of wedding planning.
-With approximately 70% of modern couples now launching a dedicated wedding website, the digital RSVP has shifted from a "nice-to-have" feature to an essential tool for managing logistics, dietary needs, and guest expectations.
+With most modern couples now launching a dedicated wedding website, the digital RSVP has shifted from a "nice-to-have" feature to an essential tool for managing logistics, dietary needs, and guest expectations.

 As we look toward the 2025 and 2026 wedding seasons, the reliance on digital planning is only growing.
-Projections suggest that 85% of couples will rely primarily on digital tools to coordinate their big day.
+A growing majority of couples now rely primarily on digital tools to coordinate their big day.
 This shift isn't just about convenience; it's about accuracy, sustainability, and real-time communication.
 Whether you are managing a 200-person gala or an intimate destination micro-wedding, your RSVP form is the gatekeeper of your guest experience.

 Average Guest Cost